 Can SAR provide me with fellowship funds?

 Our focus is on creating and arranging positions for threatened scholars within the SAR network of universities.
-The positions within our Network are funded positions, but SAR is not a grant-making organization and we do not offer a fellowship funding program.
+The positions within our Network are funded positions, but SAR is not a grant-making organization and we do not offer a fellowship or research funding program.

 How quickly can I expect to hear from SAR and how soon can I receive assistance?